 The Classic Orbital Transport Shuttle RC Rocket glider kit is an upscale based on the parasite glider from the Orbital Transport kit from the 1960’s/70’s.
 It comes with a plastic nose cone, 2.6″ white tubing for the body, 5.5mm Model Plane Foam (MPF) wing and 6mm depron tail surface.
 Construction is very simple and takes about an hour and a half.
 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
-Note: this is the latest version with a bottom mounted dihedral style wing.
+Note: this version with a bottom mounted dihedral style wing mounted the servos on the top of the wing and has the pushrod holes about 1″ from the inboard end of the control surfaces.
 Use the instruction pulldown above for “orbital shuttle” for the kit instructions if your body tube is pre-slotted for the wing.
 CG location for rocket flight: 12.5” forward of the rear end of the body tube.

 Welcome to the world of rocket boosted radio control gliders.
 This is not a model for a novice RC pilot, but anyone who is comfortable with RC flying of a medium speed model should be fine.
 Read through the instructions, look at the photos and be sure you understand the step before committing to cutting or glue.